sannge/nextjs-typescript-typeorm-express-socket.io-chatapp/README.md

 ## Setting Up the Application

+- I have included the .env files for your convenience.
 - Make sure Node.JS and Postgres(psql, link: https://blog.timescale.com/tutorials/how-to-install-psql-on-mac-ubuntu-debian-windows/) installed globally in the local machine.
 - create the database in your local machine (if you would not like to change the existing database_name, create database name **chatapp** by using following command ).
 Since you have installed psql in the local machine, in a open terminal run **psql**, and then, you will be able to execute SQL queries.
 Now, run **CREATE DATABASE chatapp;**.
 - Goback to root directory.
 From root directory(TruckMap_ChatApp), go into /client.
 Then, **yarn** or **npm install**